selensince1817/lloyds-WFO-H/README.md

 # Workforce Preference Predictor

 Machine-learning prototype originally built for the 2022 Lloyds Banking Group Insight Internship.
-The refreshed repo provides a lightweight, reproducible pipeline that predicts whether an employee is likely to prefer working from home (WFH) or working from the office (WFO) based on qualitative signals (motivation, wellbeing, commute, etc.).
+The repo provides a lightweight, reproducible pipeline that predicts whether an employee is likely to prefer working from home (WFH) or working from the office (WFO) based on qualitative signals (motivation, wellbeing, commute, etc.).